Community Health and Wellness

-Evidence shows that there is a limited amount of research or scholarly publications related to the health status of Native Peoples in New England.
-According to Dr. Cedric Woods, director for the Institute for New England Native American Studies at the University of Massachusetts Boston, this may be also driven by their relatively small numbers, political status (many are not federally recognized, and therefore not eligible for Indian Health Services), and political clout within the various New England states.
-Still, it is possible to find tribal websites or newsletters and occasionally government or state reports on health characteristics of the New England Native Peoples.
-This annotated bibliography has been compiled to serve as a resource for scholars, students, and tribes in identifying health disparities and current issues for Native Americans in New England and the nation.
+There is a limited amount of research or scholarly publications related to the health status of Native Peoples in New England.
+This may be driven by this population's relatively small numbers, political status (many are not federally recognized, and therefore not eligible for Indian Health Services), and lack of political clout within the various New England states.

 Commonwealth of Massachusetts Commission on Indian Affairs: The Native American Tuition Waiver Program Guidelines as well as the Tuition Waiver Application are available on the commission website.